Nixon Peabody LLP

 16. Other Information

-For details about what must be specifically included in each of these 16 sections, please see Appendix D of 29 CFR § 1910.1200.
+For details about the specifications for each of these 16 sections, please see Appendix D of 29 CFR § 1910.1200.

-Please note that Fed/OSHA has stated that it will not be enforcing the SDS requirements related to Sections 12 through 15 since other agencies already enforce these requirements, see 29 CFR 1910.1200(g)(2).
-Thus these sections are considered non-mandatory by Fed/OSHA.
+Please note that Fed/OSHA has stated that it will not enforce the SDS requirements related to Sections 12 through 15 since other agencies already enforce these requirements, see 29 CFR 1910.1200(g)(2).
+Thus, these sections are considered non-mandatory by Fed/OSHA.

 Practices